DavidLemarier/feross.org/david/index.md

 September 2009 &mdash; I founded a company called Wasabi Technologie.
 I worked with many 7-figures Internet Marketers and I learned how to make money online.

-December 2014 &mdash; With all the background acquired in the lasts years, <a href="https://vpn.ht">VPN.ht</a> was ready to be launched.
+December 2014 &mdash; With all the background acquired in the lasts years, [VPN.ht](https://vpn.ht) was ready to be launched.
 It's been a long road but within 3 months, more than 20 000 customers was already subscribed.

-In my free time, I work on <a href="https://github.com/DavidLemarier/SmartThingsPublic" title="SmartThingsPublic">SmartThings</a>, the easiest way to turn your home into a smart home.
+In my free time, I work on [SmartThings](https://github.com/DavidLemarier/SmartThingsPublic), the easiest way to turn your home into a smart home.

-My <a href="/resume/">resume</a> is available if you want to be all, like, formal and stuff, dude.
+My [resume](/resume/) is available if you want to be all, like, formal and stuff, dude.

 I currently live in Victoriaville, Qu&eacute;bec.